Azure-Samples/azure-ai-vision-sdk/README.md

 See Microsoft documentation for an overview of [Image Analysis](https://learn.microsoft.com/azure/cognitive-services/computer-vision/overview-image-analysis).
 The Vision SDK Image Analysis APIs (preview) use [Image Analysis REST API v4.0 (preview)](https://westus.dev.cognitive.microsoft.com/docs/services/unified-vision-apis-public-preview-2022-10-12-preview).
 The Image Analysis APIs supports the extraction of one or more of the following features using a single REST call:

-* **Description** - Generates a human-readable phrase that describes the image content.
+* **Captions** - Generates a human-readable phrase that describes the image content.
 For example, for the above image, "A person sitting at a table with a laptop".
 * **Tags** - Returns content tags for recognizable objects, living beings, scenery, and actions that appear in the image.
 * **Objects** - Detects various objects within an image, including their approximate location.
 See example in the above image: person, chair, laptop, dining table.
 * **People** - Detects people in the image, including the approximate location.